-Eating disorders are slowly becoming one of the most prevalent health problems in the U.S. today.
+Eating disorders are slowly becoming some of the most prevalent health problems throughout our communities in the United States.
 In fact, the National Eating Disorders Association estimated that roughly 20 million American women and 10 million American men suffer from an eating disorder.
 And many others are more than likely experiencing borderline-disorder eating patterns.
-We live in a society that equates being thin with being beautiful; a harmful mindset that, no doubt, drives a major portion of the totaled 30 million cases of eating disorders.
+Sadly, we live in a society that often equates being thin or slim-figured with being beautiful.
+Many individuals have adopted this extremely harmful mindset.
+And, no doubt, this way of thinking is the driving force behind a major portion of the totaled 30 million cases of eating disorders.

 Cutting out processed sugars and saturated fats from your diet are some of the easiest ways to maintain a healthy weight.
 These are easy to break down and store in your body, which is what causes weight gain.
 So, you could swap out some of those sugars and fats for protein and good carbs instead.
 Such examples include lean meats, poultry, green vegetables, and beans.
 Fruits are also good, nutrient-packed foods.
 Most fruits are low in calorie and rich in vitamins, minerals and contain natural, unprocessed sugars.

 Some of the best forms of exercise to practice regularly for healthy, natural weight management includes hiking, cardio workouts, and resistance training.
-For the people who have an injury that prevents them from comfortably performing high-intensity exercise, things like yoga and swimming are also effective.
+For the people who have an injury that prevents them from comfortably performing high-intensity exercises, things like yoga and swimming are also effective.
 Remember, changing up your routine and doing something different each workout will keep you motivated and also keep you from hitting a plateau in your weight management goals.

 Having support will help your motivation to meet your weight management goal.
 After all, the same thing happened when you conquered your eating disorder: you had support.
 Ask someone you trust to support you as you try to establish a healthy lifestyle and let him or her know about any difficulties you think you might have.
 It may be beneficial to have a workout partner or someone to cook meals with.
 Maybe join forces with a friend who is also trying to maintain a healthier lifestyle.